NNPDF/nnpdf/doc/sphinx/source/data/exp-data-files.rst

 randomised on a replica by replica basis.
 These choices are selected by using the strings **ADD**, **MULT**, or **RAND**.
-The *uncertainty description* specifies how the systematic is to be correlated with other datapoints.
+The *uncertainty description* specifies how the systematic is to be correlated with other data points.
 There are three special cases for the *uncertainty description*, specified by the strings **CORR**, **UNCORR**, **THEORYCORR**, **THEORYUNCORR** and **SKIP**.
 The first two specify whether the systematic is fully correlated **only** within the